Skip to Main Content

 The initial certification was missing/incomplete/invalid; therefore, the recertification episode is denied.

-• There was no clinical documentation submitted for a face-to-face encounter visit to support the start of care referral for homecare/certification.
+• Clinical documentation for a face-to-face encounter visit to support the start of care referral for home care/certification was missing.

-• Only a face-to-face attestation form was submitted, and not the required clinical note for the face-to-face assessment.
+• A face-to-face attestation form was submitted, but the required clinical note for the face-to-face assessment was missing.

-• The face-to-face encounter visit submitted did not occur within the required timeframe of 90 days prior or 30 days after the start of care date.
+• The face-to-face encounter visit didn't occur within the required timeframe (90 days prior to or 30 days after the start of care date).

-• The certifying (facility) physician did not identify the community physician taking over the beneficiary's care, and the community physician did not attest to the date of the face-to-face indicating awareness/acknowledgement of the assessment.
+• The certifying (facility) physician didn't identify the community physician taking over the beneficiary's care, and the community physician didn't attest to the face-to-face date (to indicate awareness of or acknowledge the assessment).

-• The physician signed the certification/plan of care prior to the date of the face-to-face encounter occurring.
-The certifying physician and/or allowed practitioner must have a face-to-face encounter assessment before they certify the beneficiary for eligibility for home healthcare.
+• The physician signed the certification/plan of care prior to the face-to-face encounter date.
+The certifying physician or allowed practitioner must have a face-to-face encounter assessment before they certify the beneficiary for home health care eligibility.

 5HD01